Adedoyinmaryam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. A script that sets the ownership of the file hello to -rwxr-x-wx
 10. A script that sets the mode of the file hello the same as olleh's mode
 11. A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12. A script that creates a directory called my_dir with permissions 751 in the working directory.